 Blog: Beyond AIO Policy

-Supporting students who return to your classrooms after academic integrity violations is fundamental to their educational development.
-While this responsibility is significant, it requires intentional effort and professional commitment.
-If you would like to further discuss ways to help a student in your classroom who was previously found responsible for an academic integrity violation, please contact the AIO any time by emailing aio@syr.edu or calling 315-443-5412.
-Our office is at 550 Bird Library if you would like to stop by for a private consultation; we recommend scheduling your appointment in advance.
+If you have any academic integrity questions or concerns, please contact the Academic Integrity Office any time by emailing aio@syr.edu or calling 315-443-5412.
+Our office is at 550 Bird Library if you would like to stop by for a confidential consultation; we recommend scheduling your appointment in advance.

 Kate Marzen